AndyButland/UmbracoMapper/ReadMe.md

 	- Fixed issue when mapping to level above the current node, where the level is too high for the current position in the content tree - thanks [richarth](https://github.com/richarth)
 - 2.0.5
 	- Fixed issue with default mapping not being applied when primitive type default value is mapped (issue #10)
+- 2.0.6
+	- Handled case where IPropertyValueGetter is in use and returns a complex type - as reported and solution provided by [Olie here](https://our.umbraco.com/projects/developer-tools/umbraco-mapper/bugs-questions-suggestions/92608-setting-complex-model-properties-using-custom-ipropertyvaluegetter)

 ## Credits

-Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.zonedigitial.com) for code, reviews and testing - thanks
+Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.zonedigitial.com) for code, reviews and testing.

 ## License